shivannis/xandr-docs-public/xandr-docs/articles/invest/buyer-segment-performance-report.md

 ---
 title: Microsoft Invest - Buyer Segment Performance Report
 description: Use the Buyer Segment Performance report to understand segment performance within an advertising campaign.
-This report offeres insights into which segments are driving the most engagement and conversions.
+The report offers insights on the segment engagement and conversions.
 ---

 # Buyer Segment Performance report in Microsoft Invest

 This report provides buyers with segment performance across multiple ad campaigns and advertisers.
 This allows you to:

-- Understand the performance of individual targeted segments across your account
+- Understand the performance of individual targeted segments across your account.
-- Filter for specific conversion pixels to further identify how these segments contribute to your overall buying strategy
+- Filter for specific conversion pixels to further identify how these segments contribute to your overall buying strategy.

 > [!NOTE]
 > **Impressions across user segments:** Since this report aggregates impressions served by user segment, impressions associated with users present in multiple segments will be counted more than once.
 The purpose of this report is to analyze user segments, not individual user counts.
 The report is set to automatically group by segment.